2025 Talking Points

 Millions of Americans have sacrificed their time, their energy, and even their lives to protect and preserve our democracy.
 We owe it to these patriots, our founding fathers, our children, and ourselves to help safeguard America’s institutions of self-governance.

-What was Trump like as a president?
+What was Trump like as a president in his first term?

 -